hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.19.0: Added Coverflow layout.
+* 1.19.1: Added tab-based settings navigation for faster access to Gallery, Content, Appearance, Lightbox, Navigation, and Protection options.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.19.1 =
+= Updated: 27.04.2026 =
+* **Added:** New tab-based settings navigation for faster access to Gallery, Content, Appearance, Lightbox, Navigation, and Protection options.
+* **Improved:** Completely redesigned gallery settings interface with a cleaner, modernized UI for a more intuitive editing experience.

 = 1.19.0 =
 = Updated: 20.04.2026 =
 * **Added:** Coverflow layout.